RedHatQE/rhsm-dbus-qe/README.md

 `subscription-manager` is a tool that user entitles RedHat's content by.

 The tests uses `Python3.6` and `RxPy`.
-The code is base on `Reactive Programming` approach.
-You can read more about [Reactive Programming](http://reactivex.io)
+The code is based on [Reactive Programming](http://reactivex.io).

 The tests use a message broker [RHSM Services](https://github.com/RedHatQE/rhsm-services).
 It is a server that provides `websocket` services needed by real-time test analysis and `REST` based services for synchronous test operations.
 The main purpose of this broker is providing of real-time informations about a tested system.

-## Desing of the Testing Process
+## Desing of a Testing Process

 It is necessary to understand a way how this testing game is written before you run the tests.

 There are three main players in this testing game:
-- user scenario - a shell script or ansible script
+- =user scenario= - a shell script or ansible script
-- message broker `RHSM Service` - a central piece of the game
+- =message broker= `RHSM Service` - a central piece of the game
-- a test - an observer that takes signals from the message broker and analyzes them
+- =a test= - an observer that takes signals from the message broker and analyzes them

-*A testing process is driven by user scenarion* Shortly - a test does not run any action in a tested system.
+> A testing process is driven by user scenarion.
+Shortly - a test does not run any action in a tested system.
-It does not change a system state at all.
+> It does not change a system state at all.
 It just receives signals from the system and analyzes them.

 ## Requirements